agraef/purr-data/debuild.md

-This does all the necessary steps to grab the sources and set them up as required in a separate staging directory (so that your working copy of the sources remain untarnished), runs the `tar_em_up.sh` build tool to compile the sources and then runs debuild to create the package.
+This does all the necessary steps to grab the sources and set them up as required in a separate staging directory (so that your working copy of the sources remains untarnished), runs the `tar_em_up.sh` build tool to compile the sources and then runs `debuild` with the required options to create the package.
 When finished, you can find the resulting deb package along with a few other related files in the debuild folder (the temporary build directory will be removed automatically after the build is finished).

 If you only need the binary package then you're done.
 Otherwise proceed to the next section.